JohnWhy/DnD-Discord-Bot/README.md

 Unlike my previous bot this will be closed-source.
 This repo is made only for install & usage instructions as well as bug tracking and feature requests.

 If you would like to try the dev-version of the bot, join the support discord below and head over to #dnd-bot-dev-public-testing to see the latest commands being worked on.
-This version may require you to remake your character sheets, as it's a separate database/bot altogether.
 Any help with testing new features is greatly appreciated and makes launches much smoother.

 ## Adding D&DBot